se-pixs/docs/srs/SRS.md

 ### 3.11 Legal, Copyright, and Other Notices

-The PiXR logo is licensed to be used by the PiXR application only.
-We do not take responsibilty for any incorrect data or errors in the application that may occur while using the PiXR application.
+The PiXS logo is licensed to be used by the PiXS application only.
+We do not take responsibilty for any incorrect data or errors in the application that may occur while using the PiXS application.

 ### 3.12 Applicable Standards